arcanjoaq/wait-for/README.md

 ## Options

-**--type**: Set the resource type.
+**--type**: Set resource type.
 The default value is "postgres".

-**--host**: Set the target host.
+**--host**: Set target host.
 The default value is "localhost".

-**--port**: Set the resource port.
-The default value is "5432".
+**--port**: Set resource port.
+The default value depends on resource type.

-**--user**: Set the resource user.
+**--user**: Set resource user.
 The default value is "postgres".

-**--password**: Set the resource password.
+**--password**: Set resource password.
 The default value is "postgres".

-**--name**: Se the resource name.
+**--name**: Se resource name.
 It is the database name or virtual host name.
 The default value is "postgres".

-**--seconds**: Set the amount of seconds to wait for resource.
+**--seconds**: Set the amount of seconds to wait for a resource.
 The default value is "10".

 **--maxAttempts**: Set the max attempts quantity.
 The default value is "3".